 - People work together on a collective goal

-These three reasons are not theory.
-With a changing economy human capital is being re-evaluated.
-Learning social behaviour is different than learning maths.
-This means some people can adapt better than others.
+These three reasons are not theories.
+With a changing economy, we need to reevaluate using human resources.
+Learning social behavior is different from maths, which means some people can adapt better than others.

 “When you show deep empathy toward others, their defensive energy goes down, and positive energy replaces it.
 That’s when you can get more creative in solving problems.”- Stephan Covey

-Empathy is most important, but an emotion which is declining since the year 2000.
-Research by the Society for Personality and Social Psychology describes that the use of social media and reality-TV is making us behave more narcissistic.
+Empathy is most important, but that emotion has been declining since 2000.
+Research by the Society for Personality and Social Psychology describes that social media and reality TV make us behave more narcissistically.

-Before automation and the industrial revolution we all worked in farms, and before that we where hunters and gathers.
-In the coming 25 years will be shifting into a new economy which focuses on human interaction.
-So don’t worry, but make sure you move into a job which won’t be replaced and don’t watch to much TV or check your time-line.
+Before automation and the industrial revolution, we all worked on farms, and before that, we were hunters and gathers.
+The coming 25 years will be shifting into a new economy that focuses on human interaction.
+So don’t worry, but make sure you move into an irreplaceable job and don’t watch too much TV or check your timeline.